 Air source heat pumps provide heat and hot water to the centre and Photovoltaic panels on the roof and within the car park provide for the electrical requirements of the centre and will allow the centre to become a net exporter of energy to the national grid.

-Though not complete yet, the centre is already being used as a case study for how local authorities across the country can successfully develop Net Zero Carbon buildings.
+The centre is being used as a case study for how local authorities across the country can successfully develop Net Zero Carbon buildings.